Ayako Sakuramoto

+Ayako Sakuramoto (櫻本 絢子, Sakuramoto Ayako) is a Japanese badminton player.
+She is a member of the Yonex team.
+She specializes in women's doubles and has achieved success in numerous tournaments.
+These include the Asian Junior Championships, BWF World Tour, BWF Grand Prix, and BWF International Challenge/Series.
+Sakuramoto frequently partners with Yukiko Takahata and Rena Miyaura, with whom she has won multiple titles and medals.

 Career

 Sakuramoto who educated at the Kyushu International University High School, won the girls' doubles bronze medal at the 2011 Asian Junior Badminton Championships.
 She also won 2012 gold and 2013 bronze in the mixed team event.
 In 2017, she became the women's doubles runner-up at the Osaka International tournament partnered with Yukiko Takahata.
 She won her first senior international title at the Spanish International tournament with Takahata.